Bring your own encryption keys for Astra DB Classic

 Configure customer keys for Astra DB Classic

-1. Create a key in your cloud provider’s KMS console.
+1. Create and register a key: Create a key in your cloud provider’s KMS console, and then register it in your Astra DB organization.

-Create your customer key
+Create and register your customer key

 • AWS KMS